dzavodnikov/restful-web-service/README.md

-# restful-web0service
+# Descritption
-RESTful Web Service on Python
+This is simple example of RESTful Web Service on Python.